Chinmayverma1602/Flutter-Voice-Assistant-App/README.md

-# evolveai
+# Evolve.ai

 A new Flutter project.
+Creating a sophisticated voice assistant app that can perform various tasks using voice commands.
+ChatGPT, a state-of-the-art natural language processing model, and Dall-E, an AI image generation tool, to make your voice assistant even more intelligent and responsive.

 ## Getting Started